A reader has been pondering this very question…

 No one knows how high gold and silver will rise

 However it is interesting to read predictions of just how many dollars it may take to buy an ounce of gold or silver in the future.
-We’ve even outlined some methods for doing this back in this article from 2012: How Do You Value Gold – What Price Could it Reach?
+We’ve even outlined some methods for doing this here: How Do You Value Gold – What Price Could it Reach?
+2023 Update.

 However a dollar price is not likely to be the best method to determine when to sell